 These are the old-school fan heaters, and a good energy-efficient option to heat a space for long periods.
-Fun fact – they’re not often filled with oil any more (many are filled with water), but they are still relatively energy efficient.
+Fun fact – they’re not often filled with oil anymore (many are filled with water), but they are still relatively energy efficient.
 And you can get them in a convenient flat panel design these days.

 Because the surface temperature stays quite low, you don’t have to worry too much about your pet or child getting a bad burn from a touch.
 Just don’t be tempted to dry your clothes on them or have them too close to flammable materials.
-Covering the heater may be a fire risk, so it’s recommended keeping heaters at a one-metre clearance from items that might burn.
+Covering the heater may be a fire risk, so it’s recommended to keep heaters at a one-metre clearance from items that might burn.